GNU-Ymir/Documentations/primitives/types.md

 }
 ```

-In the last example, we can see that the tuple destructuring syntax allows
+In the last example, we can see that the tuple destructuring syntax
-to extract only some of the values of the tuple.
-The value of **`e`**
+allows to extract only a part of the tuple values.
+The value of
-in this example will be **`('r', 3.14)`**.
+**`e`** in this example will be **`('r', 3.14)`**.

-The last method to extract values from tuple is with the keyword
+The last method to extract values from the tuple is with the keyword
-**`expand`**, this keyword is a compile time rewrite and the following
+**`expand`**, this keyword is a compile-time rewrite and the following
-example demonstrate how you can use it.
+example shows how you can use it.

 ```ymir
 import std::io